Haysto Logo

 Know what you’ve got

 Some lenders will consider your savings if you have enough money in the bank, or if you receive disability or child benefit.
 If you get tips, bonuses or commission in your line of work, some will also take this into consideration.
-Any side hustles will also help!
 Make sure you correctly document all your different income streams in your budget so you know where you’re at.

 Work out your ‘debt to income’ ratio